How To Travel By Train In Sardinia: 10 Best Things To Know

 Most trains are operated by Trenitalia

-There are two main railway lines
+There are two main railway lines, and a tourist one.

 The main railway line goes from Cagliari to Golfo Aranci (Olbia), going through the towns of Assemini, Sanluri, Oristano, Macomer, Ozieri-Chilivani (an important junction station between Sassari, Cagliari and Olbia) before reaching Olbia.